quangnv2002/licensePlateRecog/README.md

 # [license-plate-recog](#project)

 ## [Introduction](#introduction)
-This is our project about license plates detect and recognization
+This is our project about license plates detection and recognization
 ## [Requirement](#requirement)

 ##### Install Python3.8